 How much to pay and when to pay

-Currently, you must pay a minimum of 9.5% of each eligible employee’s ordinary time earnings each quarter in super.
+Currently, you must pay a minimum of 9.25% of each eligible employee’s ordinary time earnings each quarter in super.
 From 1 July 2014, the super guarantee rate will increase to 9.50%.

 The Government has announced the rate will remain at 9.5% until 30 June 2018 and then increase by 0.5 percentage points each year until it reaches 12%.